 We discover the advantage of soft flesh and sensitive hands, we learn to connect to groove even when there is no music.
-We are aware of people in the room and we realize that we are not in the center of it all.
+We are aware of people in the room and we realize that we are not at the center of it all.
 We become more aware of our form since we never look at ourselves in a mirror; there are no mirrors.
 We connect to the sense of the endlessness of possibilities.

 Yielding is constant while we are ready to snap...